-- (a) if notified by Natural Resources Wales, submit to Natural Resources Wales for approval within the period specified, a pests management plan which identifies and minimises risks of pollution from pests; - (b) implement the pests management plan, from the date of approval, unless otherwise agreed in writing by Natural Resources Wales.
+- (a) if notified by Natural Resources Wales, submit to Natural Resources Wales for approval within the period specified, a pests management plan which identifies and minimises risks of pollution, hazard or annoyance from pests; - (b) implement the pests management plan, from the date of approval, unless otherwise agreed in writing by Natural Resources Wales.

-3.5 Monitoring
+3.6 Monitoring

-- 3.5.1 The operator shall, unless otherwise agreed in writing by Natural Resources Wales, undertake monitoring for the parameters, at the locations and at not less than the frequencies specified in table 3.5 - 3.5.2 The operator shall maintain records of all monitoring required by these standard rules including records of the taking and analysis of samples, instrument measurements (periodic and continual), calibrations, examinations, tests and surveys and any assessment or evaluation made on the basis of such data.
+- 3.6.1 The operator shall, unless otherwise agreed in writing by Natural Resources Wales, undertake monitoring for the parameters, at the locations and at not less than the frequencies specified in table 3.6 - 3.6.2 The operator shall maintain records of all monitoring required by these standard rules including records of the taking and analysis of samples, instrument measurements (periodic and continual), calibrations, examinations, tests and surveys and any assessment or evaluation made on the basis of such data.

-Table 3.5 Activities - Monitoring requirements Monitoring point Parameter Monitoring Monitoring Other specifications frequency method Internal for each composting batch during sanitisation and stabilisation stage Temperature At least daily during sanitisation, at least weekly during stabilisation stage Temperature probe Monitoring equipment shall be available on-site and used as required to maintain aerobic conditions and ensure compliance with these standard rules.
-Equipment shall be calibrated on a 4 monthly basis or as agreed in Moisture None specified Not specified writing by Natural Resources Wales
+Table 3.6 Activities - Monitoring requirements Monitoring point Parameter Monitoring frequency Monitoring method Other specifications Internal for each composting batch Temperature At least daily Temperature probe Monitoring equipment shall be available on-site and used as required to maintain aerobic conditions and ensure compliance with these standard rules.
+Equipment shall be calibrated on a 4 monthly basis or as agreed in writing by Natural Resources Wales during sanitisation Moisture None specified Internal for each composting batch Temperature At least weekly Temperature probe during stabilisation stage Moisture None specified Bio-filter and/or equivalent abatement system Temperature, moisture and thatching/ compaction As required Temperature probe, not specified for other parameters Bio-filter and/or equivalent abatement system shall be regularly checked and maintained to ensure appropriate temperature and moisture content.